Receive an SMS Message with Node.js

 1. On your Sinch Customer Dashboard-> Service APIs click on the service plan ID link.

-2. In “Callback URL” click Add Callback URL and paste in the HTTPS address referred to in the previous step.
+2. In “Callback URL” click Add Callback URL and paste in the HTTPS address referred to in the previous section.

 Send an SMS message to your sinch number